Paducah-area fall festivities

-Your favorite cozy sweater is hanging in your closet, leaves are crunching beneath your feet, and bright pumpkins adorn porches.
+Your favorite cozy sweater is hanging in your closet, leaves are crunching beneath your feet, and bright pumpkins decorate porches.

 Fall is finally here, and with it, numerous festivities are planned in our area.
 Check back here for updates on what's going on this fall season.
 If we missed something, you can send us an email at